News from the Applied Marketing Research Group (AMRG)

 Professor Tim Hughes and Dr Mario Vafeas interviewed by Jake Shaw (Nudge Digital), September 2017

-This video was produced and provided courtesy of Nudge Digital.
+The video below was produced and provided courtesy of Nudge Digital.

 Professor Tim Hughes and Dr Mario Vafeas interview